atombalan/AutopyQR/readme.md

 #Automated QR Code Generator and viewer

 This project contains 2 scripts
-	-qrcodegenerator.py (Python script that does the actual job) -code.sh (code to automate viewing and generating)
+	'qrcodegenerator.py' (Python script that does the actual job) and 'code.sh' (code to automate viewing and generating)

 ##How to Install and Run the Project